-- Does the applicant address how the program will increase the number of active transportation trips accomplished by students? - Programs can receive points for demonstrating the transportation needs of students of all ages, including high school and college/community college - An applicant DOES NOT have to be a safe routes to school program in order to receive these points.
+- Does the applicant address how the project will increase the number of active transportation trips accomplished by students? - Projects can receive points for demonstrating the transportation needs of students of all ages, including high school and college/community college - An applicant DOES NOT have to be a safe routes to school project in order to receive these points.